 - Disability

 - Attendance and punctuality

 - Health and Welfare

-- English as an additional language (EAL)
+- English as an Additional Language (EAL)

 - Being in receipt of Pupil Premium

-- Being a looked after child
+- · Being a looked after child

 Any 'additional or different to' support that is received will be outlined in the school's provision map and group or individual learning plans.
 These will be reviewed on a termly (or more frequent basis if deemed necessary).
+Targets and support are discussed with parents in Structured Conversation meetings twice yearly.

 The SEND Code of Practice 0-25 (2014) DfE sets out that there is one single category of SEN support.
 Therefore at Bournebrook we use a graduated approach to SEN and apply the Assess, Plan, Do and Review cycle to identify the needs of all pupils.
 This therefore means that the school provides the most suited provision for each child and that the school can use its own learning support arrangements to address many of the children's needs.
-When a child's needs cannot be fully met through the school's internal support mechanisms then they are placed onto the school's SEN record and external specialists such as EIS, IDS or the Educational Psychology Service may be used to support the higher level needs of these children.
+When a child's needs cannot be fully met through the school's internal support mechanisms then they are placed onto the school's SEN record and external specialists such as STS, IDS or the Educational Psychology Service may be used to support the higher level needs of these children.